Premik/blender_rhubarb_lipsync_ng/dev.md

 * Set the panel tab name in the preferences
 * Shape-key actions are not baked
 * Doc - new readme.md

-### Strip placement reorg
-- Move property group to separate file
-- Extra props:
-  - Blend type: Manual, =Start =End, =Start+End, Auto-blend
-  - Change offset start to negative value, rename the prolong-start, prolong-end?
-  - Blend type - Combine/Replace
-  - Extrapolation - Hold, Nothing
-- Should be possible to set/override on different levels:
-  1. Blender (saved in preferences?)
-  1. Whole bake(scene or capture)
-  1. Selected object (mapping properties),
-  1. Individual cue? (mapping item)
-- Options
-  - Have a drop-down to select a placement from a list?
-I.e each level only references the props
-  - Copy-from/Copy to.
-Somehow select from existing props.
-I.e. each level contains own instance of props, only values are copied
-  - Have some sort for export/import or copy/paste to ease transfer between props?
+* Baking - round to whole frames when not sub-frames visible

 ### Normal
 * Add some simply blender sample file
 * extended shapes- seems they are generated even when disabled -check
 * Capture doesn't work for long sound files.
 Rhubarb finishes but the list is empty.
 * Changel all labels cases to follow Blender style "Foo in Bar"
+* Bake warning, 'G,H,X` not mapped even when use-extended shapes is disabled
 ### Low

+- Strip placement reorg should be possible to set/override on different levelson Individual cue? (mapping item)
+- Strip placement -add preset?
+Similar like the Render Properties / Light paths (button on the group)
 * Limit possible selection to armature and mesh-object only? (and not obj.library).
 * Add [speaker](https://docs.blender.org/manual/en/latest/render/output/audio/speaker.html) as an alternative to Sequencer audio clip
 * Rename capture_panel to something better? (sound setup?)